Patty and Selma: Relationships

 Patty's only known relationship with a man involved Principal Skinner.
 On a blind date arranged by Homer, Skinner was supposed to fall for Selma, but he noticed Patty first and fell in love with her instead.
 They dated for a while, though Patty often showed signs of reluctance through things like unjoyful facial expressions and turned down his marriage proposal, claiming him she was too devoted to Selma to abandon her.
 However, she did consider Skinner a gentleman and ended their relationship with the words "Good night, sweet principal."
 Like Selma, Patty also has a long-running fixation on MacGyver, although this aspect of her personality has been played down in later episodes.

+Patty was revealed to be lesbian in the season 16 episode "There's Something About Marrying", which follows Homer Simpson as he is ordained to perform same-sex marriages.
+Producer Al Jean had announced that a character would come out prior to the episode's airing, prompting widespread speculation.
+Patty was the character that fans most suspected would come out.
+The episode aired in 2005, when same-sex marriage was a major political issue in the United States.
+The move was controversial, provoking outrage from opponents to same-sex marriage.
+Entertainment columnist Ray Richmond credited Patty's coming out as a significant milestone for the gay rights movement, as it proved that the movement was prominent enough to feature in an episode of a mainstream sitcom.

 After coming out as a lesbian, Patty exclaims "you could see it from space!".
 There had been many previous hints of her sexuality: she was seen visiting a burlesque house; she exclaimed (upon seeing Homer naked) "There goes the last lingering thread of my heterosexuality"; she was seen hiding in a closet with Smithers on a parade float during a gay pride parade.
 In another nod to Patty's sexuality being obvious, Homer sarcastically quipped, "Here's another bomb for ya, Marge: I like beer!" when Marge was shocked at the revelation.

 Patty wooed a tenured professor from Yale University away from her husband and has also been attracted to Edna Krabappel.
 When Selma claimed she couldn't face prison, Patty replied that she could, implying she would welcome a female-only environment.
 Patty's first serious relationship with a woman was with Veronica, a pro golfer.
 It was later discovered by Marge and revealed during Patty's wedding that Veronica was actually a man in disguise.
 Patty's next serious relationship with a woman was with Evelyn, who quickly bonded with Homer over similar traits during a trip to Costa Rica.
 When Marge pointed out that Evelyn was ruining the trip and was a female version of Homer, a horrified Patty broke up with her.
 However, when a remorseful Marge apologized to Patty and reassured her that the difference between Homer and Evelyn was that Evelyn truly loved her, Patty decided to reconcile with Evelyn.